faojul/faojul/README.md

 - 🔭 I’m currently working on [Novotel Limited.](https://brilliant.com.bd/)
 - 🌱 I’m currently learning Clean architecture, CQRS and MicroServices
-- 🤔 I’m looking for remote opportunities to work with exiciting projeects on .NET stack
+- 🤔 I’m looking for remote opportunities to work with exiciting projects on .NET stack

 ------------------------------------------------------------
 More than 4.5 years of industrial experience on .NET stack and MS SQL database.